 Fruit sweetened muffins. (tasty ones).

-These little mortals are sweetened with dates and applesauce, and come out tasting like a dark chocolate-almond brownie.
+These little morsels are sweetened with dates and applesauce, and come out tasting like a dark chocolate-almond brownie.
 Definitely not your sweet-as-a-cupcake sugar explosion type muffin, but still delicious in a rich, deep way with subtle almond undertones and tiny bits of sweet cherry flavour all in one…

+This is an easy one to get your kiddos involved!
 When patience strikes and you’re including your small helpers in the kitchen, here are a few tasks that are easy & adaptable for any age.

 - Measuring (For a toddler, pre-measure the oatmeal or flour and have him scoop with a small cup measure from a small bowl into the mixing bowl.
 Many ‘cups’ later, you still have the same amount!)

 There are so many ways that even young kids can help in the kitchen.